dogoncouch/gentoo-laptop/README.md

 In the beginning, it may not work on startup until after a suspend/resume cycle.
 That issue seems to go away on its own after a few days/weeks.

 #### lm\_sensors
-`lm_sensors` is a set of laptop hardware sensor utilities, and part of our `trace-linux-laptop` set.
+`lm_sensors` is a set of laptop hardware sensor utilities, and part of our `dogoncouch-laptop` set.
 Once installed, it can be configured using `sensors-detect` (go through the prompts, and pay attention to the warnings), and enabled with `systemctl enable --now lm_sensors`.

 ## Resources/Thanks